 About Fatima

 Fatima has a decorated career in government, politics, academia, and philanthropy.
-She started as a researcher with the NYC Department of Health and Mental Hygiene and quickly moved up during the Bloomberg years to become a Senior Policy Advisor in the NYC Mayor’s Office to lead the development of the Young Men's Initiative and oversee major policy and program improvements at several city agencies including the departments of Education, Probation, Correction, Youth & Community Development, and the City University of New York.
-Fatima then served as Chief of Staff at the Open Society Foundations where she led global health and justice grantmaking portfolios.
+She started as a researcher with the NYC Department of Health and Mental Hygiene and quickly moved up during the Bloomberg years to become a Senior Policy Advisor in the NYC Mayor’s Office to lead the development of the Young Men's Initiative and oversee major policy and program improvements at several city agencies including the departments of Education, Probation, Correction, Youth & Community Development, Environmental Protection, Health & Mental Hygiene, and the City University of New York.
+Fatima then served as Chief of Staff at the Open Society Foundations where she led global health, environment, and justice grantmaking portfolios.
 Fatima teaches public health, public policy, and history at the City College of New York.
-She is involved in dozens of national advocacy and service projects relating to prison abolition, indigenous peoples’ rights, and public health.
+She is involved in dozens of national advocacy and service projects relating to prison abolition, indigenous peoples’ rights, environmental justice, and public health.

 Work Experience